DHJariwala/DBMSProject/README.md

 - An owner also receives notification when the house has a guest, a complaint's status is updated, or a new notice is posted.
 - House owners can pay their maintenance fee from the website as well.
 - And many other features are available.

+## V1.1
+- RSS Feed to get notified whenever a new notice is posted
+- View notices without the need of logging in

 ## Contributing
 Pull requests are welcome.
 For significant changes, please open an issue first to discuss what you would like to change.